TropicalSunshine/resources/docs/front-end/javascript.md

 # Javascript

 Javascript is a rich language that is continously evolving iterating with each "ES" (ECMAScript) version that is introduced every few years.
 It deserves it's own section.
+ES versions are determined by a collective group of people, proposals to the ES language are submitted [here](https://github.com/tc39/proposals).

 ### History
 - [How Web Apps Work: Javascript and the DOM](https://github.com/TropicalSunshine/resources.git)